 In the northern province of Chiang Rai in Thailand lies the gateway to the famous Golden Triangle area, the city of Chiang Saen.
-Close to this one of a kind place where the borders of Thailand and Laos meet up you will find one of the best spots for a bit of bird watching in Thailand; the spellbindingly scenic Chiang Saen Lake.
+Close to this one-of-a-kind place where the borders of Thailand and Laos meet up, you will find one of the best spots for a bit of bird watching in Thailand; the spell blindingly scenic Chiang Saen Lake.

 Legend has it that there used to be a thriving village on the very spot where you find the Chiang Saen Lake.
-The villagers killed and ate a sacred great white eel, and as a punishment the entire village was thrown down and inundated overnight, leaving only the lake of Chiang Saen to come morning.
+The villagers killed and ate a sacred great white eel, and as a punishment, the entire village was thrown down and inundated overnight, leaving only the lake of Chiang Saen to come morning.

 The Lake is also well known for some of the ‘first sightings’ of bird species in Thailand, such as the Bar-headed Goose, Greylag Goose, and the elusive Grass Owl.
 Be prepared to set aside at least a couple of days of your travel time for Chiang Saen lake if you’re paying a visit; you wouldn’t get to enjoy half of it if it’s just a day you can manage.